open-policy-agent/gatekeeper/website/versioned_docs/version-v3.7.x/externaldata.md

 Example provider _template_ can be found at: https://github.com/open-policy-agent/gatekeeper-external-data-provider

-### Providers maintained by community
+### Providers maintained by the community

 If you have built an external data provider and would like to add it to this list, please submit a PR to update this page.

 If you have any issues with a specific provider, please open an issue in the applicable provider's repository.

-The following external data providers are maintained by the community.
+The following external data providers are maintained by the community:

 - [ratify](https://github.com/deislabs/ratify)
 - [cosign-gatekeeper-provider](https://github.com/sigstore/cosign-gatekeeper-provider)